magicleap/developer-portal-docs/docs/guides/developer-tools/lumin-aosp-tools/renderdoc.md

 5. You should see the capture progress bar appear, like so: <Image url= {require("/img/developer-tools/lumin-aosp-tools/renderdoc/renderdoc_capture_progressbar.png")} >RenderDoc Capture Progress Bar</Image>

 6. At the end, a RenderDoc capture file will be created and shown in the Captures collected section. <Image url= {require("/img/developer-tools/lumin-aosp-tools/renderdoc/renderdoc_captures_collected.png")} >RenderDoc Capture Collected</Image>
+You can save by right clicking on the capture.

-7. If you close the application inside the Magic leap 2, the capture opens automatically, like so:
+7. If you close the application inside the MagicLeap 2, the capture opens automatically, like so:
 <Image url= {require("/img/developer-tools/lumin-aosp-tools/renderdoc/renderdoc_open_capture.png")} >RenderDoc Open Capture</Image>
+You can also doubleclick on a capture to open it.

 You now know how to create and view a capture with RenderDoc.